hogmoff/thunderbird-obsidian-export/README.md

 1. Start Obsidian.
 2. Install the [Community Plugin](https://help.obsidian.md/Extending+Obsidian/Community+plugins) [Local REST API](https://github.com/coddingtonbear/obsidian-local-rest-api), enable the plugin and copy the API key.
 3. Configure the plugin:
-  - set scheme, host and port to the fields.
+  - Set scheme, host and port to the fields.
   - Paste the API token to the token field.
   - Save.
 4. Select any email.
 The Obsidian button should be at the menu.